 - Cell Address: It will show the address of the cell.

-- Cell Value: You have cell value in the watch window.
-It is a volatile value which can change when the actual value in the cell will change.
-It makes easy to audit values in the cell.
+- Cell Value: You have a cell value in the watch window.
+It is a volatile value that can change when the actual value in the cell will change.
+It makes it easy to audit values in the cell.

 Deleting a Cell from

-- Select the cell which you want to delete.
+- Select the cell that you want to delete.

 - Click on the delete button or press delete.

-To delete more than one cell use shift + arrow key or you can also use shift + end key to select all the cells to delete.
+To delete more than one cell use the shift + arrow key or you can also use the shift + end key to select all the cells to delete.

 Fix Watch Window Below Your Excel Ribbon

-You can also fix it at below your ribbon.
-To do that just double click on the title bar of watch window.
+You can also fix it below your ribbon.
+To do that just double-click on the title bar of the watch window.